Can You Paint Plywood? Everything You Need to Know

 When painting plywood, it’s important to apply thin coats of paint.
 This helps to prevent drips and unevenness in the final finish.
 When using a brush, start by using light strokes in one direction to spread the paint thinly over the entire surface first.

-Also See Can You Paint Over Wallpaper Glue?
+Also See 12 Essential Steps to Success: Can You Paint Chrome Flawlessly?

 If you’re using a roller, choose a high-quality foam roller that matches the size of your project.
 Load the roller with paint evenly and use gentle back-and-forth motions to spread out thin layers of paint on your plywood surface.